skwh/pardee-datastore/readme.md

 }[]
 ```

-Where `shape_category` is one of `range`, `special`, `key`, or `values`.
+Where `shape_category` is one of `range`, `special`, `key`, `cokey`, `anchor`, `datasets`, `groups`, or `values`.
 The "original" represents how the column was named, as specified by the administrator.
 The "alias" is the machine-readable version of the column name.
 If the name was not altered, then the two fields are the same.

 ### Query Endpoints

 Query endpoints are used to examine the data itself.
-- `GET /dataseries/values`: Returns the names of all avaliable data series, as specified in the `settings.yml` file.
+- `GET /groups/:group/dataseries/values`: Returns the names of all avaliable data series, as specified in the `settings.yml` file.
-- `POST /dataseries/:series/query`: Perform a query against the data series called `:series` (url parameter variable).
+- `POST /groups/:group/dataseries/:series/query`: Perform a query against the data series called `:series` (url parameter variable).
 See the next section for how to perform a query.

 ### The Query Format